 Due to the impact of COVID-19 on global supply chains, Syngene advised PharmAust that the production of 10kg of GMP-grade MPL was delayed.
-Regrettably, the subsequent commencement of human trials in MND, COVID-19 and cancer were therefore delayed until Q1-Q2 CY 2022.
+Regrettably, the subsequent commencement of human trials in MND, COVID-19 and cancer were therefore delayed.